BAfsharmanesh/quera_mine_problem/README.md

 ## 🎈 How to Use <a name = "how_to_use"></a>

 These instructions will get you a copy of the project up and running on Colab machines.
+Also, there is a [notebook](notebooks/notebook.ipynb) file that is ready to use.

 ### 🎈 Requirements